 Virtual Server (also called port forwarding) allows you to define specific ports (used or required by a specific application) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 28) in which DMZ forwards all ports instead of only specific ports used by an application.
+Using this feature is more secure compared to using DMZ (see "DMZ" on page 34) in which DMZ forwards all ports instead of only specific ports used by an application.
 An example would be forwarding a port to an IP camera (TRENDnet IP cameras default to HTTP TCP port 80 for remote access web requests) on your network to be able to view it over the Internet.
-To open several ports please refer to "Gaming" section on page 31.
+To open several ports please refer to Gaming section on page 36.

-Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (See DynDNS section).
+Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (see "Indentify your Network on the Internet" section on page 40).

-- Log into your router management page (see "Access your router management page" on page 23). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
 Click on Advanced, and click on Virtual Server.